Get

 Some owners may want to train their dogs to be more aggressive toward strangers to be better watchdogs, but it can lead to more generally aggressive behavior toward everyone, especially when it isn’t getting its way.

 While the Great Dane is not typically aggressive, their wariness of strangers could lead to fear-aggression if they are not properly socialized from a young age.
 It is vital that you get your Great Dane meeting lots of different dogs and people as soon as it is safe for them to do so.
-If you have a puppy, speak to your vet about how to get the best balance between keeping them safe until they have had all their vaccinations, and giving them enough socialization opportunities.
+If you have a puppy, speak to a vet about how to get the best balance between keeping them safe until they have had all their vaccinations, and giving them enough socialization opportunities.
 Sometimes this will mean having people and fully vaccinated dogs visiting you at home until your puppy is fully protected.

 Do Great Danes Make Good Family Pets?